lightside-instruments/praksis/README.md

     - Raspberry Pi or Custom board

 # Tasks
+- Administration
+    [ ] Installation of Ubuntu 24 on laptop (Christian 1 hour)
 - Cybersecurity
     - Quantitative analysis of NETCONF and YANG security
     - Pros and cons of NETCONF/SSH and recommended encryption algorithms (RFC6241)